czclaxton/react-timer/README.md

 ## Install and Use

 To run and edit the project, clone the project to your computer, `cd` into the project directory and follow the instructions below for your javascript pacakge manager of choice.

-### yarn

-In the project directory run `yarn install` to install the depenencies, and `yarn start` to star the development server.
-It should open a browser tab to `localhost:3000`.

-### npm

-In the project directory run `npm install` to install the depenencies, and `npm start` to star the development server.
-It should open a browser tab to `localhost:3000`.